JAPANESE WORDS AND PHRASES

 Umeboshi — Salt pickled plums or apricots of many varieties, mostly eaten at breakfast.

-Wakizashi — Short sword or long dagger, one of a Samurai's two swords, the other being the katana.
+Wakizashi — A short sword or long dagger, one of a Samurai's two swords, the other being the katana.

 Wajin — Japanese people of the predominant ethnic group — almost everyone.

-Wasabi — Hot and spicy root, grated and served as a seasoning.
+Wasabi — A hot and spicy root, grated and served as a seasoning.
 Not quite horseradish, but similar.

-Yukata — A light kimono provided by inns and used at home or in the neighborhood as loungewear, also a light kimono worn in hot weather.
+Yukata — A light kimono provided by inns and used at home or in the neighborhood, in the summer and as loungewear.

-Zabuton — Portable small floor cushion, for sitting.
+Zabuton — A portable floor cushion, for sitting.

-Za-isu — Small, portable floor chair or stool.
+Za-isu — A small, portable floor chair or stool.
 Isu is the word for a regular chair.

-Zori — Thong-toed shoes for daily wear; flat, usually woven, soles.
+Zori — Thong-toed shoes for daily wear; flat, with usually woven, soles.
 See, e.g., geta.

-Zukin — Kerchief used to cover the head or hair, with a band on the front going back into ties and a triangular center, or a more hoodlike version.
+Zukin — A style of kerchief used to cover the head or hair, with a band on the front going back into ties and a triangular center.
 Buddhist nuns wear these sometimes as do workers.
-They come in various sizes.
+They come in various sizes, from bandanas to large scarves.